mgsx-dev/gdx-gltf/DOC.md

 There is no workaround since modifiers can't be applied when a mesh has shape keys defined.

 You should then apply modifiers (eg. subsurface) before defining your shapekeys.

+## Other topics to explain (TODO)

+* how to customize PBR shader
+* how advanced fog works
+* programatically create models (with all GLTF features... shape keys and such)
+* all PBR shader options and static options